-The set rating system was evaluated to see if it related to the probability of winning a set.
-It does, but that’s no real surprise since it is heavily influenced by outcomes.
-Specifically, with the highest ratings coming on kills.
-We already know that getting a lot of kills generally results in more winning.
+There was an evaluation of set rating system to see if it related to the probability of winning a set.
+It does, but that’s no real surprise since outcomes heavily influence the ratings.
+Specifically, the highest ratings coming on kills.
+We already know that getting lots of kills generally results in more winning.
 We also know that both hitting efficiency and pass quality relate to scoring points and winning sets.
-As a result, we don’t really have any additional information from this rating in that context.
+As a result, we don’t really have any new information from this rating in that context.

 So what to do